Home > Learn > Bettersize Wiki > What are the factors that affect background?

 •

-For example, the optical system alignment can not be carried out; there may be impurities attached to the inner surface of the sample cell or the surface of the lens; the sample cell is foggy due to the temperature difference between the medium and the working environment, causing condensation on the sample cell; the medium is not pure; the working status of the laser source is not ideal; the lens or the sample cell is scratched.
+The reasons for abnormal background signals vary.
+For example, the optical system alignment cannot be carried out; there may be impurities attached to the inner surface of the sample cell or the surface of the lens; the sample cell is foggy due to the temperature difference between the medium and the working environment, causing condensation on the sample cell; the medium is not pure; the working status of the laser source is not ideal; the lens or the sample cell are scratched.
+Troubleshooting should begin with inspecting the sample cell, then the laser source and lens, and finally, the alignment system.

 Rate this article